-Statute Function Proper Officer background papers (subject to provisions on confidential and exempt information) are made publicly available as soon as possible Local Authorities (Standing Orders) Regulations 2001 Notices regarding proposed appointments of staff Chief Executive Local Authorities (Executive Arrangements) (Meetings and Access to Information)(England) Regulations 2012 To act as the proper officer in respect of any declared conflict of interest and grant dispensations Deputy Chief Executive (Place (Monitoring Officer)) Data Protection Act 2018, General Data Protection Regulation 2018, Freedom of Information Act 2000, The Environmental Information Regulations 2004.
+Statute Function Proper Officer background papers (subject to provisions on confidential and exempt information) are made publicly available as soon as possible Local Authorities (Standing Orders) Regulations 2001 Notices regarding proposed appointments of staff Chief Executive Local Authorities (Executive Arrangements) (Meetings and Access to Information)(England) Regulations 2012 To act as the proper officer in respect of any declared conflict of interest and grant dispensations Deputy Chief Executive (Place ( Monitoring Officer)) Data Protection Act 2018, General Data Protection Regulation 2018, Freedom of Information Act 2000, The Environmental Information Regulations 2004.
 To act as the Senior Information Risk Owner (SIRO) Deputy Chief Executive (People) Sections 84 and 85 Public Health Act 1936 Cleansing of filthy or verminous articles, persons or clothing Service Manager - Environmental Health Section 7 Public Health Act 1961 Disinfestation of verminous articles offered for sale Service Manager - Environmental Health Sections 11, 18, 20,21, 22, 24, 29, 31, 36, 40, 42, 43 and 48 - Public Health (Control of Disease) Act 1984; Regulations 6, 8, 9, 10 and schedules 3 and 4 - Public Health (Infectious Diseases) Regulations 1988 Notification and control powers for communicable diseases Service Manager - Environmental Health Regulation 4 (1) and (2) of the Health Protection (Coronavirus, Business Closure) (England) Regulations 2020 Authority is delegated to act under and in accordance with the Coronavirus Act 2020.
-Service Manager - Environmental Health Local Government Act 1972 To be the Proper Officer in respect of Ordnance Survey functions Assistant Director - Planning All functions of a Clerk of the Cou any enactment or instrument ma Chief Executive Any other statutory authorisation not otherwise an authorised offic n as Proper Officer where there is cer Chief Executive Disease Control Consultants of Pu /her Consultants in Public Health N ublic Health England who cover day ed to act as 'Proper Officers' of the y-to-day and on-call in the East
+Service Manager - Environmental Health Local Government Act 1972 To be the Proper Officer in respect of Ordnance Survey functions Assistant Director - Planning All functions of a Clerk of the Council or Town Clerk referred to in any enactment or instrument made before 26 October 1972 Chief Executive Any other statutory authorisation not otherwise an authorised office • Chief Executive The Director of Public Health, his/her Consultants in Public Health Medicine, and the Communicable